Romanian philosophy: The Transylvanians

-Transylvania produced between the Wars three remarkable thinkers: Lucian Blaga (1895–1961), D. D. Rosca (1895–1980), and Eugeniu Sperantia (1888–1972).
+Transylvania thinkers active between the Wars included Lucian Blaga (1895–1961), D. D. Rosca (1895–1980), and Eugeniu Sperantia (1888–1972).

-Lucian Blaga's philosophical system, called "ekstatic intellectualism" is a highly original construction, with roots in the philosophy of Kant, psychoanalysis, and Patristic philosophy.
-The system was projected in five monumental "trilogies", but only three were achieved and a fourth was partially elaborated.
+Lucian Blaga's philosophical system, called "ekstatic intellectualism", had roots in the philosophy of Kant, psychoanalysis, and Patristic philosophy.
+The system was projected in five "trilogies", but only three were achieved and a fourth was partially elaborated.
 The trilogies are, in order: The Trilogy of Knowledge, The Trilogy of Culture, The Trilogy of Values, and The Cosmological Trilogy.

 The metaphysical vision of Blaga centres around a mysterious metaphysical source or principle he called "The Great Anonymous", which creates the Universe indirectly, by mutilating the forms of existence that emanate from him, in order to avoid the possibility of the apparition of another Great Anonymous.
 The results of these acts of mutilation are infinitesimal fragments, structured in types, and called "divine differentials".
 The extant beings appear by the aggregation of these differentials.
 The speculative cosmology of Blaga also includes an entelechial interpretation of evolutionist biology.

 His theory of knowledge asserts the existence of an "unconscious spirit" endowed with his own set of categories which double the Kantian categories of the conscious spirit.
 These categories of the unconscious prevent humans from completely revealing the mystery of existence, since all his knowledge must fit into this categorical framework.
 Thus, the Great Anonymous maintains an isolated "centrality of existence", because a complete knowledge would make the man godlike, but also infuses human activity with a creative tension.
 Blaga's metaphysical axiology also follows this conception.
 All categories encompass human powers of expression, and their dynamic influence is finally projected into values.
 In other words, what we can not overcome, we idolise.
 This "finalist self-deluding" repetitively ensures the creative destiny of mankind.